Experience

 Unfair Competition Litigation

 We represented our client and a number of individual employees in a lawsuit filed by a competitor.
 The competitor asserted claims for conspiracy, misappropriation of trade secrets, breach of non-compete agreements, tortious interference with contractual and business relations, breach of fiduciary duty, unfair competition, unjust enrichment, and violations of the Computer Fraud and Abuse Act.
-We tried the case for seven days in federal court before the parties settled the matter.
+We tried the case for approximately two weeks in federal court before the parties settled the matter.

 Represent Client in Breach of Insurance Contract Matter